ijkuS/ooa-2/README.md

 ### 5. Login & logout functions with UI (Navbar button)

+### 6. Authentication - Admins (firebase realtime database)

+-    User types: (A) Admins / (M) Memebers(Logged-in user) / (N) Non-members (users not logged in)
+-    Create different screen layouts for three types of users.

+-    Build Firebase realtime database

+     -    Distinguish admins from logged-in users by storing their UID in the Firebase Realtime Database.

+          -    Non-members: Only show "All Products" and "SIGN IN" buttons.

+               -    Restrict access to other menu routes even if entered directly in the address bar, redirecting them to Home.
+               -    Prevent access to routes after logging out by using the back button, redirecting them to Home.

+          -    Members: Show "All Products," "Carts," and "SIGN OUT" buttons.

+               -    Restrict access to other menu routes even if entered directly in the address bar, redirecting them to Home.
+               -    Prevent access to routes after logging out by using the back button, redirecting them to Home.

+          -    **Admin users**: Show all four buttons — "All Products," "Carts," "SIGN OUT," and "Add New."

+-    function adminUser(user)
+     To check if the logged-in user is admin

 ### The difference of Argument, Parameter, Constructor, Property

 인자(Argument), 파라미터(Parameter, 매개변수), 생성자(Constructor), 프로퍼티(Property)